gbv/jskos/jskos.md

 * optional DCMI Metadata Terms for metadata about the mapping, such as `creator`, `contributor`, `publisher`, `dateAccepted`, `modified`, `source`, `provenance`...
-* property `mappingType` indicating one of the
-  [SKOS mapping properties](http://www.w3.org/TR/skos-reference/#mapping)
-  `closeMatch`, `exactMatch`, `broadMatch`, `narrowMatch`, `relatedMatch`.
+* optional property `mappingType` indicating one of the [SKOS mapping properties](http://www.w3.org/TR/skos-reference/#mapping) `closeMatch`, `exactMatch`, `broadMatch`, `narrowMatch`, `relatedMatch`.
-* property `mappingRelevance` with a numerical value between 0 and 1.
+* optional property `mappingRelevance` with a numerical value between 0 and 1.
 * mandatory properties `from` and `to` with [concept bundles] of source and target scheme.

 A mapping should either include property `mappingType` or property `mappingRelevance`.
-If neither of both is given, the mappingType `closeMatch` can be assumed as default.
+If neither of both is given, the mappingType `closeMatch` may be assumed as default.

 # Concept Bundles